Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 ### :weapon-prop-ammunition:{ .lg } Ammunition

-You can use a weapon that has the ammunition property to make a ranged attack only if you have ammunition to fire from the weapon.
+You can use a weapon that has the **:weapon-prop-ammunition: Ammunition** property to make a ranged attack only if you have ammunition to fire from the weapon.
 Each time you attack with the weapon, you expend one piece of ammunition.
 Drawing the ammunition from a quiver, case, or other container is part of the attack (you need a free hand to load a one-handed weapon).

 At the end of the battle, you can recover half your expended ammunition by taking a minute to search the battlefield.
 Firearms and weapon with [:weapon-prop-explosive: Explosive](#explosive) property can't benefit from this.

 ### :weapon-prop-automatic:{ .lg } Automatic

-When you take the **Attack** Action on your turn, you can make extra attacks up to the number in the parenthesis later on the same turn.
+When you take the **:rsc-a: Attack**{ .rsc } action on your turn, you can make extra attacks up to the number in the parenthesis later on the same turn.
 That extra attack must be made with the ^^same weapon^^ provided the weapon has enough Ammunition for the attacks, and you don't add your ability modifier to the additional attack's damage rolls, unless that modifier is negative.

 ### :weapon-prop-explosive:{ .lg } Explosive

 When this weapon's hits a target, it explodes and affect an area of effect on the parenthesis, originating from the target.
 The weapon can target a point within its range.
-Each creature in the area of effect centered on the point or the target must make a :d20-save: Dexterity Saving Throw against your Weapon Save DC.
+Each creature in the area of effect centered on the point or the target must make a **:d20-save: Dexterity saving throw**{ .d20 } against your Weapon Save DC.
 The creature takes the weapon's damage on a failed save, or half as much damage on a successful one.

-Your initial target makes this :d20-save: **Saving Throw** at a **:d20-disadv: Disadvantage**{ .d20 }.
+Your initial target makes this **:d20-save: Saving Throw** at a **:d20-disadv: Disadvantage**{ .d20 }.

 ### :weapon-prop-finesse:{ .lg } Finesse

-When making an attack with a Finesse weapon, you use your choice of your Strength or Dexterity modifier for the attack and damage rolls.
+When making an attack with a **:weapon-prop-finesse: Finesse** weapon, you use your choice of your Strength or Dexterity modifier for the attack and damage rolls.
 You must use the same modifier for both rolls.

 ### :weapon-prop-heavy:{ .lg } Heavy